aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 - invsestigation of the resulting layer looking for anomalies by scrolling in interactive GIS, which led to exclusion of land parcels larger than 200 ha.

-- rasterization to 10 m template with the highest class code prevailing.
+- rasterisation to 10 m template with the highest class code prevailing.